These are the opinions of writers and not the opinions of RentTally.com or any of our advertising partners.

 Something to consider when taking on a roommate is how the two (or more) of you will handle the lease.
 FSU apartments offer two different leasing options, joint leases or individual leases.
 Having a joint lease has its pros and cons.
 One benefit is that everyone splits the entire cost of the apartment, automatically making things more affordable for all parties.
 Another plus is that it allows for a little more control over who will be living in the apartment.
 With a joint lease, the apartment community itself does not decide who the roommates will be.
 The biggest disadvantage of a joint lease is that it holds all parties equally responsible for paying the rent.
 This means that if one roommate does not pay their portion of the rent, every resident is in danger of facing the consequences.
 This is where individual leases begin to look a little more attractive.
 An individual lease basically means that each roommate is renting their own room.
 Therefore, if one roommate decides not to pay their rent, only that roommate will be penalized.
 A disadvantage of this type of lease is that the apartment is usually at liberty to choose the roommates.

 No matter your preferred living situation, student apartments would probably be the best option for individuals attending school.
 Even if you decide to live in an apartment on your own, you will still have several opportunities to connect with your neighbors.
+You can even look for apartments near your specific college - whether you attend FSU's College of Law, Med or Communications - to meet other students with similar interests.
 Student apartments often offer activities and amenities geared to meet the needs of the busy student lifestyle.

 Overall, a roommate is a great option for you if you're a little nervous about living alone in a new place.
 Check out this article by Teen Vogue on how to live with a roommate in college for more insight on how to make the transition.
 If all goes well, you'll have someone to help you through the process and maybe even a brand new best friend.